ShogunPanda-archive/brauser/README.md

 The method `is` is the only which supports direct internal propagation to version and platform.

-The `v` method queries about the browser version.
+The `version` (short: `v`) method queries about the browser version.
 You can specify the comparison with an hash or a little expression.

 In the case of hash, the syntax is `{:operator => value}`, where `:operator` is one of `[:lt, :lte, :eq, :gte, :gt]` and value can be a Float or a String.